 The advanced license flowcharts also allow you to make additional decisions:

 - Attribution means whether recipients of your work are required to provide attribution to you.
-For software licenses, this is called a copyright notice.
+For software licenses, the attribution is part of a copyright notice.
 Note that even if attribution is not a requirement of the license, good scientific practice demands that appropriate citations are made.

 - State changes means that recipients need to indicate if changes were made.

 - Anti-DRM means that when others share your work they are not allowed to apply technological measures restricting anything that the license permits.
-DRM is an abbreviation for digital rights management.
+Implementing such restrictive measures is also referred to as digital rights management (DRM).

 From the Creative Commons licenses, only CC0 1.0 does not require providing attribution.
 All software licenses in Figure 2 require providing attribution, although only Apache 2.0 and AGPLv3 require others to indicate changes.
 For data, the ODbL 1.0 allows for technological measures that restrict the work only if a version of the database is provided in parallel without such measures.

 As indicated before, a free/open license must allow creating derivative works and must allow exercising the rights granted by it for any purpose, including commercial use.
-There are a few good resources on the reasoning behind that (e.g., see Klimpel 2013; Open Data Institute 2015; Stallman 2022b; Möller 2023), but we would like to highlight one reason in particular.
+There are a few good resources on the reasoning behind that (e.g., see Klimpel, 2013; Möller, 2023; Open Data Institute, 2015; Stallman, 2022b; Vézina, 2020; Wikimedia Commons contributors, 2009), but we would like to highlight one reason in particular.

 However, applying a restriction such as only permitting non-commercial use or not allowing derivative works creates silos of works which are mutually incompatible with each other.
 Put differently, one cannot share a remix of two works where one is licensed under CC BY-SA 4.0 and the other only allows non-commercial use.
-In order to avoid silos, one should only choose license which are compatible with the dominant copyleft license in the respective community (Lämmerhirt 2017; Wheeler 2014).
-If you would like to learn more about the different types of compatibility, we recommend you to read the article “A Quick Guide to Software Licensing for the Scientist-Programmer” by Morin, Urban, and Sliz (2012).
+In order to avoid silos, one should only choose licenses which are compatible with the dominant copyleft license in the respective community (Lämmerhirt, 2017; Wheeler, 2014).
+If you would like to learn more about the different types of compatibility, we recommend you to read the article “A Quick Guide to Software Licensing for the Scientist-Programmer” by Morin et al. (2012).
 The following diagram provides an overview of the compatibility of various licenses:

 Which Licenses to Choose for a Project?